 In stark contrast, the inside was cool and inviting and a welcome respite from the stress just outside its door.
 To help replenish us from our intense journey, Rashid served us mint tea, gave us the wifi code and invited us to rest and enjoy the serenity.

 Dipping my tired dirty feet in the cool pool, my entire body relaxed.
 As the tension slowly dissipated for the first time that day, I felt safe and secure.
 No pretending.
 No striving.
-No effort.
+And no effort.
 I soaked it in.
 With gratitude, I accepted this gift.
 I eagerly received this welcome hospitality.

 The days experience made me think of God’s grace.
 It is only by His Grace I’m safe and secure.
 No pretending.
 No striving.
-No effort.
+And no effort.
 Instead, I’m asked to simply receive it.
 The fact that I was relishing Gods grace during Ramadan in a country where almost everyone practices Islam was not lost on me.

 The fact is, we humans all hustle and bustle.
 Like an innocuous sign for a Riad, Gods grace is easy to miss, to overlook.
 And yet, He invites us all.
 As if each and every one of us has a reservation, He urges us to knock for the door WILL be opened.